AvolitesLtd/TitanManual/docs/titan-basics/other-parts-of-the-touch-screen.md

 The area to the top left of the menu buttons with an Avolites logo in the background is the system prompt area which shows instructions to the user and information from the console.
 The last commands you used are also shown here, for use with the Undo function.
+On the Diamond 9 this is displayed on the Menu screen above the menu softkeys.

 ![Prompt Area](/docs/images/System-Area.png)